Periodic monopoles and difference modules: Equivariant instantons and the underlying holomorphic objects

 Hence, the Kobayashi-Hitchin correspondence between harmonic bundles and $\lambda$-flat bundles in the case $X=\proj^1$ can be regarded as a correspondence between $\cnum_z$-equivariant instantons and $\cnum_z$-equivariant holomorphic vector bundles on $p^{-1}(\cnum_w\setminus D)$, under some natural assumptions on the boundary behaviour of the objects.

-This type of problem has been studied in various cases, sometimes in relation with the Nahm transforms.
-For example, see \cite{Biquard-Jardim}, \cite{Donaldson-GIT, Donaldson-Nahm}, \cite{Jarvis}, \cite{Mochizuki-doubly-periodic}, \cite{Takayama}, etc. It is useful for the classification of equivariant instantons because holomorphic objects seem easier to study.
+This kind of problems have been studied in various cases of equivariant instantons, sometimes in relation with the Nahm transforms.
+For example, see \cite{Biquard-Jardim}, \cite{Donaldson-GIT, Donaldson-Nahm}, \cite{Hurtubise-Murray1, Hurtubise-Murray2}, \cite{Jarvis1, Jarvis2}, \cite{Mochizuki-doubly-periodic}, \cite{Takayama}, etc. It is useful for the classification of equivariant instantons because holomorphic objects are easier to study.
 Conversely, it is useful for the study of deeper aspects of such holomorphic objects, for example the hyperk\"ahler property of the moduli spaces.
-To establish the correspondence, we need a careful study on the asymptotic behaviour of equivariant instantons depending on $\Gamma$, and hence there seem to exist many things to be clarified.
+To establish the correspondence, we need a careful study on the asymptotic behaviour of equivariant instantons depending on $\Gamma$, and hence there seem to remain many things to be clarified mathematically.